Parkinson's Foundation Inc

 Overview

-The Parkinson's Foundation (EIN 13-1866796), headquartered in New York, NY, is the leading organization making life better for people with Parkinson's disease by improving care and advancing research toward a cure.
-Formed in 2017 through the merger of two legacy Parkinson's organizations, the Foundation has invested more than $474 million in Parkinson's research and clinical care since 1957.
-With annual revenue of $84.2 million (FY 2025), the organization directs 83% of spending to mission-related activities.
-The Foundation operates two primary grant programs: Community Grants (supporting local health, wellness, and educational programs with grants of $10,000-$25,000) and Research Grants (supporting scientific investigation with awards ranging from $40,000 to $75,000 annually plus benefits).
-In 2025, the Foundation invested over $4.3 million in 44 research grants and more than $1 million in 90 community-based programs across 38 states.
+The Parkinson's Foundation (EIN 13-1866796), headquartered in New York, NY, is the leading organisation making life better for people with Parkinson's disease by improving care and advancing research towards a cure.
+Formed in 2017 through the merger of two legacy Parkinson's organisations, the Foundation has invested more than $513 million in Parkinson's research and clinical care since 1957.
+With approximately $84 million in annual revenue, the organisation directs 83% of spending to mission-related activities.
+The Foundation operates two primary grant programmes: Community Grants (supporting local health, wellness, and educational programmes with grants of $10,000-$25,000) and Research Grants (supporting scientific investigation with awards ranging from $40,000 to $160,000 over two years).
+The Foundation invests over $4.3 million annually in research grants and more than $1 million in community-based programmes across the United States.

 Funding Priorities